 One memory that stands out now is when we were driving to a family event.
 Mom looked out the window and commented on the beauty of the trees and the sunlight.
 I’m not sure where it came from, but she was right.
 It was beautiful.

 When one of my daughters broke up with a long term boyfriend, Mom said, “Well, we didn’t like him anyway.
 He wasn’t right for her.”
 She was right.
-And when my sister first started dating an old friend, Mom came right out and asked him when they were going to get married.
+When my sister first started dating an old friend, Mom came right out and asked him when they were going to get married.
 He said she would be the first to know.
 Mom was at their wedding, and she looked fabulous.

 I miss them both terribly.
 I encourage all Alzheimer’s and dementia caregivers to share stories and find support.
 Everyone learns something new along this journey.
 We often overlook our own needs in the caregiving process, but caregivers are at risk of burnout and need help too.
 It is hard to look after yourself but imperitive if you are to continue to care for your loved one and cope after they are gone.

 Dementia is the longest funeral you will ever attend.
 It’s also a very meaningful journey.
 It’s an opportunity for us to say and do all the things we mean to, but sadly, often take for granted.